-Returning to the act of EIP as rational act, and revising it in line with the notion of optimal rational behaviour provides an alternative analysis of how we might conceive of rational evidence-use behavior.
+Returning to the act of EIP as rational act, and revising it in line with the notion of optimal rational behaviour provides an alternative analysis of how we might conceive of rational evidence-use behaviour.
 Specifically, that:

-- The discourse of cultural rationality seems to be currently in favour of EIP: this is evident in the direction of travel of recent educational policy in England and elsewhere (which focuses strongly on promoting/requiring teachers to better engage with evidence: Brown and Greany forthcoming; Stoll, 2015).
-It is also evident and in recent announcements by organizations such as the EEF, who themselves recently launched a $\pm 1.5m$ ( $\pm 2.3m$ ) fund to improve use of research in schools (EEF 2014).
-In addition it can be considered apparent from the rise of bottom up/teacher led initiatives, such as the emerging network of 'Teachmeets'vii and 'ResearchED'viii conferences (Galdin O'Shea, 2015) designed to help teachers connect more effectively with research.
-Finally we suggest that the cultural rational position is also reflected in a recent content analysis of the websites and school policy documents of 100 Teaching Schools (Caldwell et al., 2015), which shows how the majority claim to be both promoting evidence-use as well as having mechanisms in place to ensure the engagement by teachers in and with evidence.
-To be entirely sure of the cultural rational position however, we also have to examine the beliefs and perspectives of those working in schools in relation to evidence-use. - As well as examining beliefs, we need to also assess actual behaviours the practical rational position of teachers in relation to evidence-use: i.e. irrespective of what teachers say they believe or would like, what are teachers actually doing?
+• The discourse of cultural rationality seems to be currently in favour of EIP: this is evident, firstly, in the direction of travel of recent educational policy in England and elsewhere (which focuses strongly on promoting/requiring teachers to better engage with evidence: Stoll, 2015; Brown, 2015).
+It is also evident from recent announcements by organizations such as the EEF, who recently launched a £1.5m fund to improve the use of research in schools (EEF 2014).
+In addition it can be considered apparent from the rise of bottom up/teacher led initiatives, such as the emerging network of 'Teachmeets'viii and 'ResearchED'ix conferences (Galdin O'Shea, 2015) designed to help teachers connect more effectively with research.
+Finally we suggest that the cultural rational position is also reflected in a recent content analysis of the websites and school policy documents of 100 Teaching Schools (Caldwell et al., 2015), which shows how the majority claim both to be promoting evidence-use as well as having mechanisms in place to ensure the engagement by teachers in and with evidence.
+To be entirely sure of the cultural rational position however, we also have to examine the beliefs and perspectives of those working in schools in relation to evidence-use.

-• Optimal rationality can only exist when there is parity between cultural and practical rationalities.
-In other words, we assume engagement in EIP and the benefits that accrue as a result are maximized when cultural and practical rationalities align.
+- As well as examining beliefs, we need to also assess actual behaviours in relation to evidence use i.e. the practical rational position of teachers in relation to evidence-use.
+In other words, irrespective of what teachers say they believe or would like, what are teachers actually doing? - Optimal rationality can only exist when there is parity between cultural and practical rationalities.
+Correspondingly, we assume engagement in EIP and the benefits that accrue as a result are maximized when cultural and practical rationalities align.
 To judge whether we are at this position or ascertain how we might become so means then that we have to ascertain whether there is a gap between beliefs and behaviours.
-If such a gap exists we must then assess what is causing it and make suggestions or recommendations for how this gap (might be closed and the policy levers that might result in an optimal rational EIP outcome.
+If such a gap exists we must then assess what is causing it and make suggestions or recommendations for how this gap might be closed and the policy levers that might result in an optimal rational EIP outcome.